RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

       method with ``None`` for *progress_handler*.

-      Returning a non-zero value from the handler function will terminate the currently executing query and cause it to raise a :exc:`DatabaseError` exception.
+      Returning a non-zero value from the handler function will terminate the currently executing query and cause it to raise an :exc:`OperationalError` exception.